Spike2Vec: An Efficient and Scalable Embedding Approach for COVID-19 Spike Sequences: Proposed Approach

 \section{Proposed Approach}

 In this section, we give a step by step description of the Spike2Vec approach.
-Given the SARS-CoV-2 spike sequences, we first generate $k$-mers so that we can preserve some ordering information of the sequences.
-An interesting side note is that \emph{de novo} genome assembly (when no reference is present) involves inferring sequence order by assembling $k$-mers obtained from short reads~\cite{rizzi-2019-overlap}.
-After the $k$-mers are generated, to convert the alphabetical information of $k$-mers into numerical representation (so that ML algorithms can be applied), we generate frequency vectors, which count the number of occurrences of each $k$-mer in the spike sequence.
-We then map the high dimensional frequency vectors to low dimensional embedding using an approximate kernel approach.
+From the SARS-CoV-2 spike sequences, we first generate $k$-mers so that we can preserve some ordering information of the sequences.
+It is interesting to note that \emph{de novo} genome assembly (when no reference is present) involves inferring sequence order by assembling $k$-mers obtained from short reads~\cite{rizzi-2019-overlap}.
+After the $k$-mers are generated, to convert the alphabetical information of $k$-mers into a fixed length numerical representation (so that ML algorithms can be applied), we generate frequency vectors, which count the number of occurrences of each $k$-mer in the spike sequence.
+We then map the high dimensional frequency vectors to a low dimensional embedding using an approximate kernel approach.
 Each step of Spike2Vec is explained in detail below.